xfischer/xfischer.github.io/_posts/2019-04-27-logging-dotnet-core.md

 - At different levels (Trace, Debug, Info, Warn, Error, Critical) : it's very important to prioritize what's important and what's internal or critical.
 - With *categories*, allowing logical grouping of messages.

-**The rule-of-thumb is : read the log, and you should know exactly what is going on inside the code.**
+**The rule-of-thumb is : read the logs, and you should know exactly what is going on inside the code.**

 ## Wait.
 This would be a LOT of logs !